-Sunday Community Breakfasts Every Sunday, with few exceptions, for over 20 years the Legion has served between 100-150 patrons every week.
+Sunday Community Breakfasts Every Sunday (see announcement block on each page for special dates or closures), with few exceptions, for over 20 years the Legion has served between 100-150 patrons every week.
 The all-you-can-eat breakfast is served from 7:30 until 11 a.m.
 Your choice of pancakes, toast, sausage, bacon, eggs your way, home fries, French toast and beverages (OJ, tomato juice, milk, hot cocoa, tea and coffee).
 Featured specials: first Sunday of each month: S.O.S. gravy.
 Third Sunday of each month: sausage gravy and biscuits.

 The weekend institution began on Veterans Day, Nov.
 11, 1994, as a community building movement to help generate interest and awareness of the Legion and its activities amongst the community.
 Today in addition to promoting the Legion, proceeds benefit the mission of the American Legion.
 If a Sunday Community Breakfast is to benefit a specific community individual/group in need, it will be announced, in advance.